Adversarial Bandits against Arbitrary Strategies: Abstract

 \section{Abstract}

-We study the adversarial bandit problem under $S$ number of switching best arms for unknown $S$.
-For handling this problem, we adopt the master-base framework using the online mirror descent method (OMD).
-We first provide a master-base algorithm with basic OMD, achieving $\tilde{O}(S^{1/2}K^{1/3}T^{2/3})$.
-To improve the regret bound with respect to $T$, we propose using adaptive learning rates for OMD to control variance of loss estimators and achieve $\tilde{O}(\min\{\mathbb{E}[\sqrt{SKT\rho_T(h^\dagger)}],S\sqrt{KT}\})$, where $\rho_T(h^\dagger)$ is a variance term for loss estimators.
+We study the adversarial bandit problem against arbitrary strategies, where the difficulty is captured by an unknown parameter $S$, which is the number of switches in the best arm in hindsight.
+To handle this problem, we adopt the master-base framework using the online mirror descent method (OMD).
+We first provide a master-base algorithm with simple OMD, achieving $\tilde{O}(S^{1/2}K^{1/3}T^{2/3})$, in which $T^{2/3}$ comes from the variance of loss estimators.
+To mitigate the impact of the variance, we propose using adaptive learning rates for OMD and achieve $\tilde{O}(\min\{\sqrt{SKT\rho},S\sqrt{KT}\})$, where $\rho$ is a variance term for loss estimators.